 Note: If you are using fresh fruit instead of candied orange peel, peel half a lemon, half a lime, and the entire orange.
-Remove as much pith as possible.
+Remove as much of the white pith as possible.

-Add the orange juice, mulling mix, and the vanilla bean pod to a large saucepan over medium heat.
+Add the orange juice, mulling mix, and the vanilla bean pod to a large saucepan and place it over medium heat.
 If using fresh peel, add it now.
 Add just enough red wine to cover the sugar.

-Once thickened, reduce heat to low and add remaining wine.
+Once it has thickened, reduce the heat to low and add the remaining wine.

-Heat gently for 5 minutes, making sure not to bring it to a boil as you’ll burn off the alcohol.
+Heat gently for 5 minutes, but do not to bring it to a boil as you’ll burn off the alcohol.
 Ladle into glasses and serve.

 If you like, you can strain the warmed drink through a fine mesh sieve to remove the peels and spices, and transfer it to a slow cooker to keep warm throughout the evening.
-I prefer to ladle carefully, since the citrus spices will continue adding flavor to the mixture.
+I prefer to ladle carefully instead, since the citrus and spices will continue adding flavor to the mixture.

 Choosing the Right Wine

-When you are selecting the wine for this mulled wine mix, be sure to choose one that is juicy, bold, and high in tannins.
+When you are selecting the wine to use with this mulled wine mix, be sure to choose a variety that is juicy, bold, and high in tannins.

-Here are a few of our top suggestions, a handful of the many bold and delicious reds available from Martha Stewart Wine Co.
+Here are a few of our top suggestions currently, a handful of the many bold and delicious reds available from Wine Insiders.

 Check to see if this convenient wine-by-mail delivery and subscription service is available in your state.
-It’s an easy way to try new varieties each month, and a subscription makes a lovely holiday gift.
+It’s an easy way to try new varieties throughout the year, and a subscription makes a lovely holiday gift.

 Which type of vino will you choose to make this classic holiday beverage?
 Tell us in the comments below, and be sure to come back to rate the recipe when you try it for yourself.

-Looking for other tasty holiday adult brew recipes?
+Looking for other tasty holiday adult beverage recipes?
 These should quench your thirst:

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Product photos via Martha Stewart Wine Co.
-Adapted from a recipe originally published by Lorna Kring on December 16, 2015.
-Last updated: December 2, 2018 at 10:18 am.
+Adapted from a recipe by Lorna Kring originally published on December 16, 2015.
+Last updated October 13, 2022.